desmos-labs/desmos/x/posts/spec/07-client.md

 ```

 #### answers
-The `answers` query allows users to query all the answers for a given poll attached to the given post living on the given subspace.
+The `answers` query command allows users to query all the answers for a given poll attached to the given post living on the given subspace.
 It is also possible to specify an optional user.

 ```bash